-Joe started Ubiqum’s Data Analytics and Machine Learning program in Barcelona last September.
-He writes about European technology and business for a range of UK media.
-He is usually based in London but loves all that Barcelona has to offer!
+Joe wanted to learn to code.
+He started Ubiqum’s Data Analytics and Machine Learning program in Barcelona last September.
+Joe writes about European technology and business for a range of UK media.
+He usually lives in London but loves all that Barcelona has to offer!
 In this article, he’s going to share the challenges he’s faced so far learn to code.

 So let’s take a look!